 Would this require Medicare for all?

 This isn’t an issue for countries like Canada that have public health care.
 I don’t know enough about the logistics of the U.S. healthcare

 mess system to know what it could look like to shift resources from the police to the healthcare system.
-Removing the police as the first line of response in the community would require a more assertive model of delivering mental health care, and how would that work if you didn’t happen to have the kind of insurance that they happen to accept?
+Removing the police as the first line of response in the community would require a more assertive model of delivering mental health care, and how would that work if you didn’t have the kind of insurance that they happen to accept?